hckjck/django-mailto/README.md

 )
 ```

-Additionally when a `mailto/default.txt` is available besides the `mailto/default.html` it will be taken as template for
-plain body of your email.
+Additionally when a `mailto/default.txt` is available besides the `mailto/default.html` it will be taken as template for plain body of your email.

 ### MAILTO_MAILS

 Default: `None`

-Profile an initial set of Mail objects by settings a list or tuple of mail slugs.
-They will be crated on each syncdb if
-not already existing.
+Provide an initial set of Mail objects by settings a list or tuple of mail slugs.
+They will be crated on each syncdb if not already existing.

 ```
 (